Murder on the Orient Express: Plot

-The next morning, with the train still stalled, Bouc informs Poirot that Ratchett has been murdered and the murderer is still aboard, having no way to escape in the snow.
-As there are no police on board, Poirot takes up the case.
-With help from Dr. Constantine, Poirot examines Ratchett's body and compartment, discovering the following: the body has twelve stab wounds, the window had been left open, a handkerchief with the initial "H", a pipe cleaner, a flat match different from the ones Ratchett used, and a charred piece of paper with "member little Daisy Armstrong" written on it.

-The piece of paper helps Poirot work out the murderer's motive.
-Many years earlier, American gangster Cassetti kidnapped three-year-old Daisy Armstrong.
-Cassetti collected a significant ransom from the wealthy Armstrong family, then revealed that he had already killed the child.
-Sonia Armstrong, Daisy's mother, who was pregnant with her second child, went into premature labor upon hearing the news and died, along with the baby.
+Later, with the train still stalled, Bouc informs Poirot that Ratchett has been murdered and the murderer must still be aboard, having no way to escape in the heavy snow.
+With Dr. Constantine, Poirot examines Ratchett's compartment, discovering the following: an open window, Ratchett's body with twelve inconsistent stab wounds, a handkerchief with the initial "H", a pipe cleaner, a flat match different from the ones Ratchett used, and a charred piece of paper with "-member little Daisy Armstrong" written on it.
+Many years earlier, American gangster Cassetti kidnapped three-year-old Daisy Armstrong for a ransom from the wealthy Armstrong family.
+The child was killed and her mother, Sonia, who was pregnant, died during a premature labor.
 Her grieving husband, Colonel Armstrong, shot himself, and Daisy's French nursemaid, Susanne, was accused of aiding Cassetti and killed herself, only to be found innocent afterwards.
-Cassetti escaped justice through corruption and legal technicalities, and fled the country.
-Poirot concludes that Ratchett was actually Cassetti.
-Whoever had answered the conductor was not Ratchett, as Ratchett did not speak French.
+Cassetti escaped justice, fleeing the country.
+Poirot deduces that "Ratchett" is an alias for the kidnapper Cassetti: the dead man on the train.
+Whoever had answered Pierre Michel earlier could not have been Cassetti, as Cassetti did not speak French.

-As Poirot begins interviewing everyone on the train, he discovers MacQueen is directly involved as he knows about the Armstrong note and believed it was destroyed and that Hubbard believes the murderer was in her cabin.
-While the passengers and Pierre all provide suitable alibis for one another, Poirot notes that some of them observed the woman in the scarlet kimono walking down the hallway on the night of the murder.
-However, no one admits to owning a scarlet kimono.
-Hubbard had Ohlsson lock the communicating door between her compartment and that of Cassetti, which invalidates her story of the man in her compartment, and Schmidt bumped into a stranger wearing a Wagons-Lits uniform.
-Miss Debenham inadvertently reveals she has been to America, contrary to her earlier statements, and Ohlsson shows much emotion when the subject of Daisy is brought up, causing further suspicion.
-Arbuthnot remarks that Cassetti should have been found guilty in a second trial instead of murdered, and Hardman admits he is actually a MacNeil Agency private detective asked to watch out for an assassin who was stalking Cassetti.